 I Would Personally Not Voluntarily Yield to My Husband’s Leadership If:

-- He was on medication that was causing him not to be able to think properly (like he was not in touch with reality after anesthesia) or he was high or drunk.
+- he was on medication that was causing him not to be able to think properly (like he was not in touch with reality after anesthesia).

-- He was truly endangering himself, me, or others – again, if he were not in his right mind.
-(He was doing something very foolish or reckless like asking me to get on the roof when I was 9 months pregnant, unless the house was on fire, or saying we should strap the kids on the hood of the car and drive down the interstate.)
+- he asked me to do something truly foolish or reckless to endanger himself, others, or me – like asking me to get on the roof when I was 9 months pregnant, unless the house was on fire, refusing to go to the hospital when he clearly just had a heart attack and needed life-saving treatment, or saying we should strap the kids on the hood of the car and drive down the interstate.

 - He demanded that he had absolute authority over me and was to be my primary “lord” instead of Jesus.